Madikwe Game Reserve

 All the camps offer spectacular game drives, conducted twice a day, at dawn and dusk, and private bush walks really give visitors the experience of being ‘up close and personal’ to nature.

 You can drive yourself there, but the lodge is also easily accessible by road transfer and air.
 We can help you coordinate all of your travel before your arrival – even arrange for a meet-and-greet service at the airport.
-The gate entrance to the lodge opens at 6 am and closes at 9 pm, so you will want to make sure you can arrive between these times.
+The gate entrance to the lodge opens at 6 am and closes at 9 pm, so you will want to make sure you can arrive at these times.